dylankane/Match-It/README.md

 # MATCH IT

 This is the Match It game.
 A memory game, designed for kids.
 The game consists of 12 cards, placed face down.
-The card faces have 12 images, 6  pairs of images, the aim is to find each set of pairs.
+The card faces have 12 imagesmade up of 6 pairs of images, the aim is to find each set of pairs.
 The user can click on a card or touch on screen, to flip it over to reveal the card face.
 A second card then has to be flipped.
 If the images on these two cards match they will stay flipped over, and change colour.
 If they are not a match they will flip back over, so the user can no longer see the images.
 Another two cards can then be flipped, to try and find a matching pair.
 The idea is the user has to remember which card has which image, allowing them to find all the matching pairs.
 There is a time limit, so they must find all the pairs before the clock runs out.

 This is a simple game, easy to figure out, but engaging.
 Can be played in a short amount of time.
 It is fun and helps to develop memory skills.
 Not meant to be played for hours on end, so it is ideal for parents to allow kids to play, in short bursts.
 It is quick for the user to understand the rules, and can start a game instantly at any stage.
 On the go with a smart phone or tablet, or at home with a laptop or desktop.

 Once the page has loaded the cards will be shuffled in to a random order.
-The game begins, on the first click of a card, starting the timer and counting the number of moves / flips.If completed, and all 6 pairs have been found before the timer runs out.
-A congratulations modal if pop up, telling the user the number of moves they completed the game in.
+The game begins on the first click of a card, starting the timer and counting the number of moves / flips.
+If completed, and all 6 pairs have been found before the timer runs out.
+A congratulations modal will pop up, telling the user the number of moves they completed the game in.
 From that modal they can restart the game, which will re-shuffle the cards into a new random order.If the game is not completed within the time, a similar modal will appear letting them know they have not succeded.
 The game can be restarted from this modal also, bringing the user back to the main game area.

-Although this is aimed at a youger audience it has not been made too childish or gaudish, encouraging people all ages to give it a go, either to compete with thir kids or simply as a quick mental break from the grind, while having a coffee break, or even on the toilet :).
+Although this is aimed at a youger audience it has not been made too childish or gaudish, encouraging people of all ages to give it a go, either to compete with thir kids or simply as a quick mental break from the grind, while having a coffee break, or even on the toilet :).
 A quick game can clear the head, and be a break from aimless social media scrolling.
 Stimulating but not too challenging.
 It can also lead to some competitiveness, trying to beat someone elses score or just your own score.

-The design is simple, all on one webpage,with very little navigating.
+The design is simple, all on one webpage, with very little navigating.
 A landing area with nothing but a logo, and a play game button.
 Once the play game button is clicked the page will automatically slide down to he main game area.
 The background colour changes, and the 12 cards, face down appear in a grid.

 Above the card grid, are two features.
 The move counter and the timer.
 Below the grid are two clickable pieces of text.
 The restart button allowing the user to restart the game at any point.
 And a how to play button, this when clicked will slide the page down to a section where the instuctions on how to play the game, are shown.
 Finally below this is a simple footer with the creaters name.

 All these sections are coloured with the same scheme, alternating the background colors, as you scroll down.

 It is designed to be fresh, stimulating and as apealling visually to adults and kids.
-The images used on the face of the cards, are a throwback to old retro games, images of a gameboy, old console, a joystick, a mario feature, pacman and a screen with an old ping pong game.
+The images used on the face of the cards, are a throwback to old retro games, images of a gameboy, an old console, a joystick, a mario bros game icon, pacman and a screen with an old ping pong game.
 This is meant to resonate with older players of the game and also being colourful and fun for the youger users, which through reseach with my own kids still love playing the old retro games.

 ![mock up](documentation/mock-up.png)